George LeMieux: Public service career

 LeMieux worked closely with Charlie Crist and is credited with being the "maestro" of Crist's campaign for Governor.
 His friendship with Crist began in the 1990s when Crist was a state senator from St. Petersburg and LeMieux was working to expand the role of the Republican Party in Broward County, which is strongly Democratic.

 In 1998, LeMieux ran for the state House, pitted against four-term incumbent Democrat Tracy Stafford.
 According to the St. Petersburg Times, during the campaign, he went to more than 10,000 doors in a district drawn to protect a Democrat.
 He campaigned for better health insurance, leaner bureaucracy and smaller class sizes.
 "I remember sitting in classrooms in Broward County with 40 kids in them", the St. Petersburg Times quoted him as saying.
 He also backed a $100 limit on the amount of money out-of-state companies could give to Florida candidates as a way of allowing working people to have a bigger impact in the system.
 After losing the race, LeMieux became head of the Republican Party in Broward County.

 In 2002, Crist asked LeMieux to be his chief of staff in the Attorney General's office.
 LeMieux left the firm of Gunster Yoakley to take the position upon Crist's assumption of the office on January 7, 2003.
 LeMieux also served as chief of staff for Crist's 2006 campaign for governor which defeated rival Tom Gallagher by 32 points to win the GOP nomination.
 As campaign chief of staff, LeMieux shaped Crist's message and made key strategic moves, such as demanding lecterns for the second TV debate with Democratic opponent Jim Davis instead of a conference table, and also for deciding that Crist would not accompany President Bush on the day before the election.
 When asked why Crist was not attending the President's visit to Florida, Karl Rove responded "just ask George LeMieux".
 He also advised Crist regarding the selection of running mate Jeff Kottkamp.
 Crist defeated Davis and was inaugurated Governor of Florida on January 2, 2007.

 While in public service, LeMieux managed more than 400 lawyers as Deputy Attorney General, led compact negotiations with the Seminole Tribe of Florida as Chief of Staff to the Governor, and supervised all aspects of the Executive Office of the Governor including the Governor's legislative agenda, policy initiatives and the management of the agencies that report to the Governor.
-Shortly before leaving public office, he took on the role as Governor Crist's liaison to the Council of 100, a non-partisan group of high-powered business leaders, noting that Crist wanted him to work with the council to find ways of helping businesses.
+Shortly before leaving public office, he took on the role as Governor Crist's liaison to the Council of 100, a nonpartisan group of high-powered business leaders, noting that Crist wanted him to work with the council to find ways of helping businesses.

 Returning to the private sector

 In January 2008, LeMieux returned to the law firm of Gunster Yoakley, residing in both its Fort Lauderdale office and its newer Tallahassee office.
-Within three months of rejoining, LeMieux was named Chairman of the firm.
+Within three months of rejoining, LeMieux was named chairman of the firm.